ejaz-karim/reword-manager/README.md

 ## Exceptions

 Known bug: Rewording player & clan names may not work if the name contains a space.
+Rewording player names may not work if the player is an ironman.

 Messages containing `</col>` or `<br>` will not be modified.
 E.g. Checking Serpentine helm scales, Casting a line in Barbarian fishing.